All Products

 ContainerNameDuplicated

-The node has containers with the same name.
-The container on which to run the command cannot be identified.
+Multiple containers with the same name exist on the node.
+The target container cannot be identified.

 • Specify the container ID to run the command.
-You can use kubectl or the Cloud Assistant Agent to view the container ID.
+You can use kubectl or the Cloud Assistant Agent to find the container ID.
 For more information, see Use Cloud Assistant to run commands in a container.

 ContainerNameAndIdNotMatch

-Running commands as a non-default user (System) on a Windows instance
+Run commands as a non-default user

-The following issues may occur when you run commands as a non-default user (a user other than System) on a Windows instance.
+The following errors may occur when you run commands on a Windows instance as a user other than the default System user.

 Error code